August 8, 2020 0 Comment

 A Guide to Building Workplace Culture in Virtual Environments

-Workplaces have changed significantly during and after the pandemic, with organizations opting for virtual workplaces for their day-to-day operations.
-Currently, they are facing a major challenge in building a strong workplace culture for this new virtual setup.
+Currently, organizations are facing a major challenge in building a strong workplace culture for remote-working employees.
 So, here’s a guide for building workplace culture in virtual environments.

 What is a ‘ Virtual Workplace‘?
 What are their special needs?